felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

     - internal focus -- external focus
     - order -- flexibility
     - long-term focus -- short-term focus
 1. (p.
-165) :star: Intimidate knowledge about getting along in an organization (the unspoken, unwritten and sometimes most critical information) is transmitted in ongoing small-scale socialization, particularly when the newcomer:
+165) :star: Intimate knowledge about getting along in an organization (the unspoken, unwritten and sometimes most critical information) is transmitted in ongoing small-scale socialization, particularly when the newcomer: